Topos in Semantic

 “less… more”

 All predicates are gradual.
-For example, in a Syldavian subculture, the following topos might structure conversation about “being a real man” (M) and “drinking BeverageB”, (B); this relation is expressed by the topos “(+)M, (+)B”; advertisers claim that “real men drink BeverageB”; the more of BeverageB that one drinks, the more of a “real man” one will be.
+For example, in a Syldavian subculture, the following topos might structure a conversation about “being a real man” (M) and “drinking BeverageB”, (B); this relation is expressed by the topos “(+)M, (+)B”; advertisers claim that “real men drink BeverageB”; the more of BeverageB you drink, the more of a “real man” you are.

-The same predicate may be associated by the four topical forms, for example in the following argumentations.
+The same predicate can be associated by the four topical forms, for example in the following argumentations.

-(+) money () happiness: “he is a rich financier, so he has many anxieties and sleeps poorly
+(+) money () luck: “he is a rich financier, so he has many fears and sleeps badly

 () money (+) happiness: “money can’t buy happiness”;